 - The food at the night market in Flores is amazing.

-- The coffee in Guatemala is the best coffee I’ve drank.
+- The coffee in Guatemala is the best coffee I’ve ever drunk.

 - Ride a chicken bus.